asavine/CompFinLecture/interactiveToyCode/readMe.md

-# AAD code from the slides
+# Code for the interactive coding session
-# Wrapped in a VS17 project and export to excel
+# at the end of the lecture